sabira11/RealTime_earthquake_alert_system/README.md

-This is a real time earthquake alert system using an ESP8266 microcontroller and a vibration sensor.
+This is a simple real time earthquake alert system using an ESP8266 microcontroller and a vibration sensor.
 The system is integrated with a website built with HTML and CSS, which displays real-time data on vibration status and intensity.
 This data is collected via Firebase, which connects the Arduino code with the web interface.
 Each vibration event triggers the creation of a new table on the website, indicating the earthquake alert and its intensity.
 <br>